 Early History of the Bergil family

-Another 111 words (8 lines of text) covering the years 160 and 1602 are included under the topic Early Bergil History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bergil research.
+Another 56 words (4 lines of text) covering the years 160 and 1602 are included under the topic Early Bergil History in all our PDF Extended History products and printed products wherever possible.

 Bergil Spelling Variations